GustafEnebog/sheldon/README.md

 Weakspots in Code Institute LMS
 </span>

-Cannot open a module in a new tab once you are at a module.
+* Cannot open a another unit in the same module in a new tab.
-Lack of timestamps and content description (so that I also can search the videos) Difficult to binge watch (you need to "close fullscreen", "scroll to next-button (or lesson)", "click start" and finally "click fullscreen! that is foour steps between each video)
+* Lack of timestamps and content description (so that I also can search the videos)
+* Difficult to binge watch (you need four steps between each video: "close fullscreen", "scroll to next-button or lesson", "click start" and finally "click fullscreen!)
+* Lack of categorisation of units (only two: video or text)
+* No opportunity to leave memory notes on a teaching unit
+* Screenshoots are to small in size to be able to read the code
+* No possibility for user to tag a unit according to how degree of completion, there is only a mark based on if you have visited the unti before or not!
+* No way of navigate a "jump" to another part of the Syllabus without first having to leave the unit (since the Syllabus and units are separate views)

 <span style="color:#1591ea;font-weight:700;font-size:20px">
 Layout and Wireframes